Thomas Tallis: Music under Edward VI and Mary I

+Missa Puer natus est nobis, likely composed in December 1554 for the both chapel choirs, is more conservative in that it is composed around a festive cantus firmus "Puer natus est nobis" that alludes to the birth of a boy for England.
+Queen Mary believed she was pregnant from 1554-1555, and that the Catholic succession was to be secured, hence the large, celebratory scale of Missa Puer natus.
+The mass has characteristics of the English votive style, such as cross-relations, yet the mass also has characteristics of the Flemish tradition.
+In the tenor part, there are cryptic, puzzle-like patterns made from the varying note lengths with which Tallis modified the cantus firmus.
+Milsom writes that the patterns are "almost cabbalistic", while Wulfstan suggests that Tallis' use of patterns actually resemble Ockeghem's mathematical "games" with cantus firmi.
+Philips writes that the overall esoteric significance is "difficult to discern".

-Some of Tallis's works were compiled by Thomas Mulliner in a manuscript copybook called The Mulliner Book before Queen Elizabeth's reign, and may have been used by the queen herself when she was younger.
-Elizabeth succeeded her half-sister in 1558, and the Act of Uniformity abolished the Roman Liturgy and firmly established the Book of Common Prayer.
+Some of Tallis' keyboard works were compiled by Thomas Mulliner in a manuscript copybook called The Mulliner Book before Queen Elizabeth's reign, and may have been used by the queen herself when she was younger.
+Following Elizabeth's accession, the Act of Uniformity abolished the Roman Liturgy and firmly established the Book of Common Prayer.
 Composers resumed writing English anthems, although the practice continued of setting Latin texts among composers employed by Elizabeth's Chapel Royal.

+Matthew Parker's Psalter and Early Elizabethan Works

 The religious authorities at the beginning of Elizabeth's reign, being Protestant, tended to discourage polyphony in church unless the words were clearly audible or, as the 1559 Injunctions stated, "playnelye understanded, as if it were read without singing".
 Tallis wrote nine psalm chant tunes for four voices for Archbishop Matthew Parker's Psalter published in 1567.
 One of the nine tunes was the "Third Mode Melody" which inspired the composition of Fantasia on a Theme by Thomas Tallis by Ralph Vaughan Williams in 1910.
-His setting of Psalm 67 became known as "Tallis's Canon", and the setting by Thomas Ravenscroft is an adaptation for the hymn "All praise to thee, my God, this night" (1709) by Thomas Ken, and it has become his best-known composition.
-The Injunctions, however, also allowed a more elaborate piece of music to be sung in church at certain times of the day, and many of Tallis's more complex Elizabethan anthems may have been sung in this context, or alternatively by the many families that sang sacred polyphony at home.
-Tallis's better-known works from the Elizabethan years include his settings of the Lamentations (of Jeremiah the Prophet) for the Holy Week services and the unique motet Spem in alium written for eight five-voice choirs, for which he is most remembered.
-He also produced compositions for other monarchs, and several of his anthems written in Edward's reign are judged to be on the same level as his Elizabethan works, such as "If Ye Love Me".
-Records are incomplete on his works from previous periods; 11 of his 18 Latin-texted pieces from Elizabeth's reign were published, "which ensured their survival in a way not available to the earlier material".
+Another of the tunes, a setting of Psalm 67, became known as "Tallis's Canon".
+A version of it published by Thomas Ravenscroft was used as the tune for Thomas Ken's "All praise to thee, my God, this night".

+The Injunctions, however, also allowed a more elaborate piece of music to be sung in church at certain times of the day.
+Tallis' more complex Elizabethan anthems and motets may have been sung in this context, or alternatively by the many families who sang sacred polyphony at home.
+Although older works from the reigns of Henry and Queen Mary continued to be copied and distributed, the votive style was superseded by a modern, highly-imitative method of counterpoint, typical of late sixteenth-century choral traditions.
+Tallis' better-known works from the Elizabethan years that employ this method include his settings of the Lamentations of Jeremiah the Prophet for the Holy Week, the motet O nata lux, and Spem in alium.
-Later works

-Toward the end of his life, Tallis resisted the musical development seen in his younger contemporaries such as Byrd, who embraced compositional complexity and adopted texts of disparate biblical extracts.
-Tallis was content to draw his texts from the Liturgy and wrote for the worship services in the Chapel Royal.
-He composed during the conflict between Catholicism and Protestantism, and his music often displays characteristics of the turmoil.